This article describes how to prepare your WordPress website for an upcoming version release.

-You should always upgrade to the latest version of PHP as it provides better performance and compatibility with the latest versions of WordPress.
+It's highly recommended that you upgrade to the latest version of PHP as it provides better performance and compatibility with the latest versions of WordPress.

-Backing up your site and database
+Back up your site and database

 - Install a WordPress backup plugin (easiest)